 The process of fermenting foods dates back thousands of years.
 Humans discovered that this ancient practice could make foods more digestible and more flavorful.

-Now we know fermentation can change the nutritional makeup of foods, too:
+Now we know fermentation can change the nutritional makeup of foods, as it:

 The fermented whole food beet powder that comprises half of my Fermented Beets with Red Spinach formula is made using a precise, controlled process that interrupts the fermentation at its optimal point.